jongough/testplugin_pi/README.md

 4. The object 'should' be created.
 T

 NOTE this is currently a work in progress and should be considered 'Alpha/Beta'.
 It may have issues at times as new functionality is added.
 It is a test tool not a production plugin.

+## Plugin to provide a PI Manager Build and Deploy Example

+Frontend 2 for PI Manager (Build and Deploy to Cloudsmith) Frontend configuration to
+  - Build multiple environments (Win, Mac, Fedora, Flatpak, Ubuntu, etc)
+  - Deploy to Cloudsmith Repositories.
+Files used: CMakeLists.txt, CMake, .yml and CI scripts.
+See Frontend2.md